Sparse Regular Expression Matching: Speeding Up State-Set Transitions

-We now show how to improve the running time of the transition algorithm from $O(|P|\log \log m)$ to $O(|P|\log \log \frac{m}{|P|})$.
-First, observe that the $\log \log m$ factor is from computing $|P|$ predecessor queries and $|P|$ first label queries in step 2 and 3.
-The first label queries in turn be reduced to computing $O(|P|)$ predecessor queries on the Euler tour of $R$~\cite{Die89}.
-In both cases the $O(|P|)$ queries are provided in sorted order, are independent of each other (the input to a query does not depend on the output of another query), and are on a universe of size $O(m)$.
-In the next section, we present a general reduction that improves the running of predecessor queries in this setting.
+First, observe that the $\log \log m$ factor is from computing $|P|$ predecessor queries and $|P|$ first label queries in steps 2 and 3 in the main algorithm in Section~\ref{sec:mainalg}.
+The first label queries in turn are reduced to computing $O(|P|)$ predecessor queries on the Euler tour of $R$~\cite{Die89}.
+In both cases, we need to answer a batch of $b = \Theta(|P|)$ predecessor queries on a set of size $t = \Theta(|\Pos_\alpha|)$ from a universe of size $u = \Theta(m)$.
+The batch is provided in sorted order and the output should also be sorted.